miniatureape/maptools/README.md

         - [ ]  Text and submit button.
         - [ ]  If you open one, all the others close.
     - [ ] You can remove a place from the list
+    - [ ] YOu can search to move the map.
+        - [ ] When you search, there is an infowindow that allows you to save the location.
 - [ ]  Exploration Map
     - [ ]  Make the info window look just like the place list so you can re-use that component.
 (But "save" button instead of notes section)
     - [ ]  When you save a place, the info window closes.